HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Overrides for Microsoft Security Baseline.md

 Note: When the "Prohibit access to properties of a LAN connection," "Ability to change properties of an all user remote access connection," or "Prohibit changing properties of a private remote access connection" settings are set to deny access to the Connection Properties dialog box, the Advanced tab for the connection is blocked.

-Note: Nonadministrators are already prohibited from configuring Internet Connection Sharing, regardless of this setting.
+Note: Non-administrators are already prohibited from configuring Internet Connection Sharing, regardless of this setting.

 Note: Disabling this setting does not prevent Wireless Hosted Networking from using the ICS service for DHCP services.
 To prevent the ICS service from running, on the Network Permissions tab in the network's policy properties, select the "Don't use hosted networks" check box.